JuliaLang/julia/README.md

 Julia beats other high-level systems on all micro-benchmarks above and even beats C++ on one of them.
 Relative performance between languages on [other systems](#Supported-Platforms) is similar.
 These benchmarks, while not comprehensive, do test compiler performance on a range of common code patterns, such as function calls, string parsing, sorting, numerical loops, random number generation, and array operations.
-In particular, it should be noted that Julia is strong in an area that high-level languages have traditionally been weak: linear arithmetic loop code, such as that found in the [pi summation benchmark](https://github.com/JuliaLang/julia/blob/master/test/perf.j#L72).
+Julia is strong in an area that high-level languages have traditionally been weak: scalar arithmetic loops, such as that found in the [pi summation benchmark](https://github.com/JuliaLang/julia/blob/master/test/perf.j#L72).
+Moreover, Julia has a comprehensive approach to performance that allows it to eliminate overhead in all kinds of code and for all data types, not just double-precision scalar operations.
-Much of this performance is due to LLVM, but in order for LLVM to generate very fast machine code, the generated LLVM needs to be of high quality.
+This performance is due to a combination of LLVM optimizations, and our compiler's ability to generate high-quality LLVM code.

 To give a quick taste of what Julia looks like, here is the code used in the Mandelbrot and random matrix statistics benchmarks: